JuliaRegistries/Registrator.jl/docs/src/webui.md

 #### Who Can Register a Package?

 There are 2 modes of authorization:
-1) Through a `authorised_registrars.txt` file in the package repository
+1) Through a authorization file in the package repository
 2) Collaborator check via GitHub/GitLab API

 In both cases packages that are hosted under a users account (as opposed to an organization) can be registered by that user.

-If authorization through `authorized_registrars.txt` file is enabled for your setup then you are allowed to register if your email ID is contained in the `authorized_registrars.txt` file in the package repository.
+If authorization through authorization file is enabled for your setup then you are allowed to register if your email ID is contained in the authorization file in the package repository.
 This is the email ID which is registerd with GitHub/GitLab.
 Also, this email ID must be made publicly visible in your GitHub/GitLab settings page.

-If authorization through `authorized_registrars.txt` is not enabled for your setup then Registrator defaults to the collaborator check.
+If authorization through authorization file is not enabled for your setup then Registrator defaults to the collaborator check.
 In this case you must be a collaborator on the package repository.
 If the package is owned by an organization/group, then you must also be a member of that organization in addition to being a collaborator on the repository.